FaustoFaggion/42_school_phylosophers/README.md

 This project was create to teach the basics of threading a process.

 ## What is a Thread?
 A thread is an execution context, which is all the information a CPU needs to execute a stream of instructions.
 A process can contain multiple threads.

+## Types of Threads
+- User Threads > Supported above the kernel and are managed whitout kernel support.
+- Kernel Threads > Supported an manage directly by the operating system.

 ## Thread X Process
 A program under execution is known as a process and a thread is a basic unit execution.
 Thread is a basic unit of CPU utilization.